AshleyYakeley/NixVirt/README.md

   State to put the domain in (running/stopped), or null to ignore.
   Default: `null`.

-  Any libvirt domain not defined in this set will be removed.
+  Any libvirt domain not defined in this list will be removed.

 * `virtualisation.libvirt.<connection>.networks` (list of sets)
 Each set represents a network, and has these attributes: